Walnut oil: Artistic use

+Linoleic acid, the major component of walnut oil, is a "drying oil", which means that in air it polymerizes, forming strong but flexible films, useful in oil paints and varnishes.
 Walnut oil was one of the most important oils used by Renaissance painters.
 Its short drying time and lack of yellow tint make it a good oil paint base thinner and brush cleaner.

 Some woodworkers favour walnut oil as a finish for implements that will come in contact with food, such as wooden bowls, because of its safety.
 Rancidity is not an issue because walnut oil dries when applied to wood in a thin coating.
 People who mix oil and wax to formulate wood finishes value walnut oil as an ingredient because of the edibility of both ingredients.
 The oil typically is combined with beeswax in a mixture of 1/3 oil to 2/3 beeswax.